GaMO: Geometry-aware Multi-view Diffusion Outpainting for Sparse-View 3D Reconstruction: Experiments

 \subsection{Comparisons}

-\textbf{Quantitative Results.} Tab.~\ref{tab:comparison} show that our method achieves superior performance across all metrics on both datasets.
-On Replica, we achieve a PSNR of 25.84 dB, outperforming GuidedVD-3DGS by 0.17 dB while significantly improving perceptual quality with 25.9\% lower LPIPS and 4.3\% lower FID.
-On ScanNet++, our method obtains 23.41 dB PSNR and 0.835 SSIM, with 11.3\% and 11.9\% improvements in LPIPS and FID over GuidedVD-3DGS.
-Notably, our approach is 25× faster than GuidedVD-3DGS , while delivering better results.
+\textbf{Quantitative Results.} Tab.~\ref{tab:comparison_3v6v} and Tab.~\ref{tab:mipnerf360_6_9_colored} report comparisons on Replica, ScanNet++, and Mip-NeRF 360 under sparse-view settings.
+Our method consistently achieves strong performance across all datasets.
+On Replica and ScanNet++, we obtain the best SSIM and lowest LPIPS in most settings, indicating superior structural consistency and perceptual quality.
+On the challenging Mip-NeRF 360 benchmark, our method achieves the best PSNR and SSIM for both 6-view and 9-view inputs while maintaining competitive LPIPS.
+In addition, GaMO is highly efficient, achieving up to $25\times$ speedup over the diffusion-based GuidedVD-3DGS~\cite{zhong2025taming}, reducing the reconstruction time to under 10 minutes.

-\textbf{Qualitative Results.} Fig.~\ref{fig:comparison} shows visual comparisons on representative scenes.
+\textbf{Qualitative Results.} Fig.~\ref{fig:comparison} and Fig.~\ref{fig:mipnerf360} show visual comparisons on representative scenes.
 Our method produces more complete reconstructions by effectively addressing the key challenges in sparse-view reconstruction: reducing black holes in unobserved regions, minimizing rendering artifacts, and improving geometric consistency.
 These results demonstrate the effectiveness of GaMO in generating high-quality outpainted views that enhance 3D reconstruction.